dabeaz/curio/README.rst

   Python code written 15 years ago.

-* Existing I/O libraries are mainly built on event-loops, callback functions, and abstractions that predate Python's proper support for coroutines.
+* Existing I/O libraries are mainly built on event-loops, callback functions, futures, and various abstractions that predate Python's proper support for coroutines.
 As a result, they are either overly complicated or dependent on esoteric magic involving C extensions, monkeypatching, or reimplementing half of the TCP flow-control protocol.
 Curio is a ground-up implementation that takes a different approach to the problem while relying upon known programming techniques involving sockets and files.
 If you have previously written synchronous code using processes or threads, curio will feel familiar.
 That is by design.

 * Simplicity is an important part of writing reliable systems software.
 When your code fails, it helps to be able to debug